Make It Amazing

 From Civilization 1.0 to Civilization 2.0

 The result is not proof that people are broken.
-It is proof that our first civilization operating system was built without understanding what chronic fear, hidden harm, domination, and disposability do to bodies, bonds, minds, and public life.
+We are not inherently flawed or doomed.
+We are simply running on a legacy operating system built on scarcity logic, and the hardware is overheating.
+Civilization 1.0 was built without understanding what chronic fear, hidden harm, domination, and disposability do to bodies, bonds, minds, and public life.
 You can feel the side effects everywhere: inflammation of humanity.
 Nervous systems running hot.
 Lives built around quiet fear, status, distrust, isolation, performance, and avoidance.

 We manage symptoms one person at a time and almost never name the larger pattern: the way we live together is inflaming all of us.